Breakdown55/Train-Station/README.md

 5. After the model has been trained, two file paths are shown in the terminal.
 These are the .h5 and .keras models

 # Notes
-1. This program will use all resources available to it while training, so manually limiting CPU usage of the prorgam may work best for you.
+1. This program will use all resources available to it while training, so manually limiting CPU usage of the program may work best for you.
 2. A labels.txt file is available in the folder where the models were saved to